-The Center for Strategic Partnership and Workforce Development acts as a catalyst to empower faculty and staff to explore innovative ways they can integrate workforce readiness skills into their instructional delivery and establish deeper meaning across student learning in the classroom.
+The Strategic Partnerships and Workforce Development acts as a catalyst to empower faculty and staff to explore innovative ways they can integrate workforce readiness skills into their instructional delivery and establish deeper meaning across student learning in the classroom.
 The Innovation Hub and Project Center is where faculty and staff can share their ideas and obtain funding to support projects that advance the mission, vision and values of the Skyline College and performance measures outlined in the Strong Workforce Program.

 Design Thinking / Doing